Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

+A \emph{nodal slide} on an $\ias$ $B$ is an operation $B\dashrightarrow B'$ which moves some $I_n$ singularity by a specified lattice length, in the direction of its monodromy ray.
+The integral-affine structure the same on the complement of the segment along which the singularity moves, and is only modified along the segment.
+It has an interpretation both on the algebraic side for the dual complex $B=\Gamma(X_0)$, and on the symplectic side for the base $\hX\to B$.

+The symplectic $4$-manifolds $(\hX,\omega)\to B$ and $(\hX',\omega')$ are symplectomorphic with only the Lagrangian fibration deforming.
+On the algebraic side a unit length nodal slide $B\dashrightarrow B'$ corresponds to applying an M1 modification $X_0\dashrightarrow X_0'$.
+It moves the location of the singularity by a length $1$ nodal slide, in the direction of the monodromy ray corresponding to the exceptional curve $E$ which was flopped.

+The \emph{scaling} operation on $B$ corresponds to post-composing the charts with multiplication by $n>0$.
+The area of $B$ is multiplied by $n^2$.

-On the symplectic side the \emph{scaling} by $n\in\bN$ corresponds to replacing the class $\omega$ by $n\omega$, or a line bundle $L$ by $L^n$.
-The volume of $B$ is multiplied by $n^2$.
-On the algebraic side it corresponds to a ramified base change $(C',0)\to (C,0)$ of degree $n$, and resolving $X\times_C C'$ in a standard way to a Kulikov model.
+On the symplectic side, it corresponds to replacing $\omega\mapsto n\omega$ or $L\mapsto nL$, while leaving the Lagrangian torus fibration the same.
+On the algebraic side, it corresponds to a ramified base change $(C',0)\to (C,0)$ of degree $n$, and resolving $X\times_C C'$ in a standard way to a Kulikov model.
 Each triangle in the triangulation $\cT$ is replaced by the standard subdivision into $n^2$ triangles.

-The \emph{nodal slide} on the symplectic side is moving an $I_n$ singularity in the direction of the monodromy ray.
-The corresponding symplectic $4$-manifolds are symplectomorphic with only the Lagrangian fibration deforming.
-On the algebraic side, it corresponds to applying an M1 modification.
-This moves the location of the singularity by $1$ in the direction of the monodromy ray.

 A \emph{node smoothing}, called a nodal trade in \cite[Sec.~6]{symington2003four-dimensions}, trades a corner of the Symington polytope $P$ for a singularity inside $P$, smoothing the corner.
 It occurs when a nodal slide hits a wall of $P$.